browserengineering/book/book/security.md

 (never send the `Referer` header when leaving this page) or `same-origin` (only do so if navigating to another page on the same origin).
 Implement those two values for `Referer-Policy`.

-[^11]: Well...
-Our connection isn't encrypted, so an attacker could
-    pick up the token from there.
-But another *server* couldn't.

-[^12]: Well...
-Another server could hijack our DNS and redirect our
-    hostname to a different IP address, and then steal our cookies.
-But some ISPs support DNSSEC, which prevents that.

-[^13]: Well...
-A state-level attacker could announce fradulent BGP
-    routes, which would send even a correctly-retrieved IP address to the wrong physical computer.

-[^14]: Security is very hard.

-[^19]: In a real browser, that code will be displayed as a literal
-    less-than sign followed by the word `script`, but in our browser, this won't happen, unless you did the relevant exercise in [Chapter 4](html.md).

 [^20]: Why is the user on the attacker's site?
 Perhaps it has funny
     memes, or it's been hacked and is being used for the attack